resource-watch/slate/source/includes/api/_dashboard.md

 # Dashboard

+**Note: the documentation for these endpoints is not maintained and might not be up to date.**

 ## What is a dashboard

 A dashboard contains the information to display a web page belonging to a user.